Freelancer-Protocol/docs/howitworks.md

 👉 Milestones take place once after the other within a project and cannot overlap.

+### Can I cancel or edit a milestone?

+Both parties can cancel milestones before they start.
+A freelancer can override a project that hasn't been accepted yet.
+If it has been accepted, the freelancer has to send a request for change his client will have to accept.

 ### How do payments get made?

 Clients get charged and freelancers get paid throughout a project.